Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

     -  Implement grandview and john creek (+Hawea and Clutha) as str package
     -  Lake stage vs g40_0415
-    -  Looks fine, honestly the fact that them model isn’t’ matching it suggests some sort of structural error.
+    -  Looks fine, honestly the fact that them model isn’t matching it suggests some sort of structural error.
 Reworked transport in grandview stream?/ water through grandview stream???
 Likely the problem google maps shows water in grandview to the lake (and in